shvaf/DVT_Analysis/README.md

-# Deep Vein Thrombosis Analysis
+# Determinaton of Deep Vein Thrombosis Diagnosis using Python and Natural Language Processing

 ## Skills Used
 - Python